Alan Rickman: 1990–2000: Career breakthrough

 In 1990, he played the Australian Elliott Marston opposite Tom Selleck in Quigley Down Under (1990).
 The following year, Rickman was cast as the Sheriff of Nottingham in Kevin Reynolds's film adaptation of Robin Hood: Prince of Thieves (1991).
 In the film, Rickman acted opposite Kevin Costner and Morgan Freeman.
 Entertainment Weekly proclaimed that while Robin Hood "left critics and movie goers underwhelmed, Rickman's gleefully wicked villain became the summer's most talked-about performance".
 For his performance he received the BAFTA Award for Best Actor in a Supporting Role.
 Upon winning the award Rickman stated, "This will be a healthy reminder to me that subtlety isn't everything".
 Despite gaining acclaim within the media for his ability to portray villainous roles in films Rickman took issue with being typecast as a villain.
 During this decade he would portray a range of characters that would defy media perceptions.

-Rickman soon started to play leading roles such as Man, in the enigmatic film Closet Land (1991) alongside Madeleine Stowe; and he also was the romantic role of Jamie in the independent romance film Truly, Madly, Deeply (1991) which earned him another BAFTA Award nomination.
+Rickman soon started to play leading roles such as Interrogator, in the enigmatic film Closet Land (1991) alongside Madeleine Stowe; and he also was the romantic role of Jamie in the independent romance film Truly, Madly, Deeply (1991) which earned him another BAFTA Award nomination.
 The film, directed by Anthony Minghella and starring Rickman and Juliet Stevenson, proved to be a critical success.
 Rickman was able to break out of the mould of the movie villain, with critic Roger Ebert noting, "The man is Rickman, who you will look at on the screen, and know you have seen somewhere, and rattle your memory all during the movie without making the connection that he was the villain in Die Hard."
 Rickman also starred in Stephen Poliakoff's Close My Eyes (1991) with Clive Owen and Saskia Reeves.
 Jonathan Rosenbaum of The Chicago Reader praised the film and all three lead performances, calling them "edgy, powerful, and wholly convincing, with Rickman a particular standout."
 All three of Rickman's performances in Close My Eyes, Truly Madly Deeply and Robin Hood: Prince of Thieves would win him the Evening Standard British Film Award for Best Actor, and the same performances along with his work in Quigley Down Under would also win him the London Film Critics' Circle Award for Actor of the Year.